openWB/openwb-ui-settings/README.md

 npm install
 ```
 It may be necessary to increase the number of allowed file watchers.
-Add this line to your `/etc/sysctl.d/local.conf`:
+Add this line to your `/etc/sysctl.d/local.conf` and reboot your system:
 ```
 fs.inotify.max_user_watches=524288
 ```